drewdstat/wqsperm/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of wqsperm is to implement a permutation test method for the weighted quantile sum (WQS) regression.
+The goal of wqspt is to implement a permutation test method for the weighted quantile sum (WQS) regression.

 Weighted quantile sum regression is a statistical technique to evaluate